greg-raven/grus/_posts/2021-01-20-a-sad-day-for-humanity.md

 As the saying goes, you can vote yourself into socialism but you have to shoot your way out.
 America is facing two options: A bloody civil war or the loss of everything given us by our Founding Fathers.

-I hope I’m wrong, but I can see no indications that this well end well.
+I hope I'm wrong, but I can see no indications that this well end well.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA